Graph Neural Networks with Heterophily: Experiments

 \subsection{Node Classification \emph{with} Contextual Features}

 \textbf{Experimental Setup.} For synthetic experiments, we generate 3 synthetic graphs for every heterophily level $h \in \{0,0.1,0.2,\ldots,0.9,1\}$.
 We then randomly select 10\% of nodes in each class for training, 10\% for validation, and 80\% for testing, and report the average classification accuracy as performance of each model on all instances with the same level of heterophily.
 Using synthetic graphs for evaluation enables us to better understand how the model performance changes as a function of the level of heterophily in the graph.
 Hence, we vary the level of heterophily in the graph going from strong heterophily all the way to strong homophily while holding other factors constant such as degree distribution and differences in contextual features.
 On real-world graphs, we generate 10 random splits for training, validation and test sets; for each split we randomly select 10\% of nodes in each class to form the training set, with another 10\% for the validation set and the remaining as the test set.
-Notice that we are using a significantly smaller fraction of training samples compared to previous works that address heterophily~\cite{pei2019geom}.
+Notice that we are using a significantly smaller fraction of training samples compared to previous works that address heterophily~\cite{pei2019geom,zhu2020beyond}.
 This is a more realistic assumption in many real-world applications.

-\textbf{Synthetic Benchmarks.} We compare the performance of \method{} to the state-of-the-art methods in Figure \ref{fig:syn-benchmark-results}.
-Notably, we observe that \method{}-Cheby-1 consistently outperforms all baseline methods across the full spectrum of low to high homophily (or high to low heterophily).
-Furthermore, compared to our \method{} variants, it performs the best in all settings with $h \geq 0.2$.
-For $h < 0.2$, \method{}-MLP-1 outperforms it, and in fact performs the best overall for graphs with strong heterophily.
-More importantly, \method{} has a significant performance improvement over all state-of-the-art methods.
+\textbf{Synthetic Benchmarks.} We compare the performance of \method{} to the state-of-the-art methods in Fig. \ref{fig:syn-benchmark-results}.
+Notably, we observe that \method{}-Cheby-1 consistently outperforms the baseline methods across the full spectrum of low to high homophily (or high to low heterophily).
+Furthermore, compared to our \method{} variants, it performs the best in all settings with $h \geq 0.3$.
+For $h < 0.3$, \method{}-MLP-1 outperforms it, and in fact performs the best overall for graphs with strong heterophily.
+More importantly, \method{} has a significant performance improvement over the baseline methods.
 In particular, by incorporating and learning the class compatibility matrix $\mH$ in an end-to-end fashion, we find that \method{}-Cheby-1 achieves a gain of up to 7\% compared to GCN-Cheby in heterophily settings, while \method{}-MLP-1 performs up to 30\% better in heterophily and 50\% better in homophily compared to the graph-agnostic MLP model.